SaxonsProfile/best-service-dogs/README.md

 I think this was the same issue I had with my recipes document.
 What helped me solve this problem is I stopped, and SLOWLY read what the terminal was telling me.
 I broke it down sentence by sentence and tried to spot "instructions" in the text.
 I then made a step-by-step list on how to follow those instructions.
 I followed them slowly with no urgency and issue was solved.
 Great job!

 Notes April 10th 2025
+Errors - Refereshed my page to view on the browser that I kept opened for last time.
+It showed an error so I closed that window and went live again and it fixed the issue of my labrador "best breed" section to show on the page.

+Uploaded an image of a lab and it didn't appear on the live server view.
+The link appears correct.
+Let me try a different image.
+It's not the image as I have tried multiple images.
+Found the solution.
+I wrote ../ and entered my image folder that way.
+When I just typed in "image" and grabbed my photo by writing that first, it worked.